faisal-gits/itGuideAPI/sms/README.md

 echo "SMS Balance Response:\n";
 echo $response . "\n";
-?>
 ```

-### Usage

-1. Replace `"your_api_key_here"` with your actual API key.
-2. Replace `"recipient_phone_number_here"` with the recipient's mobile number.
-3. Run the script using PHP: `php send_sms_example.php`.
-4. The script will send a masking SMS and display the response.
-Then, it will retrieve SMS balance and display the response.

-### Notes

-- Make sure to handle errors and responses properly in a production environment.
+Remember to replace `"your_api_key_here"` and `"recipient_phone_number_here"` with your actual API key and the recipient's phone number, respectively.
+Also, ensure that you handle API responses properly in a production environment.
-- Additional error handling and validation can be added to enhance the code's reliability.
-- Ensure that cURL is enabled in your PHP installation.

----

-Please ensure to follow best practices for error handling and security when integrating API calls into your application.